Dr. J. Patrick Raines

 (Dissertation: A Theoretical Economic Explanation of the Competition Policy Implemented in the European Community)

-Jack C. Massey Dean of the College of Business Administration and Professor of Economics, College of Business Administration, Belmont University
+- Jack C. Massey Dean of the Jack C. Massey College of Business and Professor of Economics, Jack C. Massey College of Business, Belmont University

 SELECTED HONORS & AWARDS